Postgraduate Education – Exchange Programme for Master’s and Doctoral Students

 Length of stay

-A study period abroad at USP can last up to 12 months.
+A postgraduate study period abroad at USP can last up to 12 months.
 This period may be extended to up to 12 additional months.
-In order for students to have access to all facilities available at USP and especially discounts on restaurants (Cafeteria/Bandejão) and public transport, her/his stay should last a minimum of more than 3 months (from 91 days on).
-Students who stay at USP for 3 months (90 days) or less will not be granted the same benefits.
+In order for students to have access to all facilities and especially discounts on restaurants (Cafeteria/Bandejão) and public transport, their stay should last more than 3 months (from 91 days on).
+Students whose stay at USP lasts 3 months (90 days) or less will not be granted the same benefits.
 Instead, they will get proof of enrollment.
 Independently of the length of the exchange programme, by its end all students will receive a certificate of participation in the programme (Circ.
 CoPGr/08/2019).

-Students looking for a supervisor may check the full list of accredited supervisors at https://uspdigital.usp.br/janus (option: Orientadores > Listar orientadores por Área de Concentração, then one will be able to browse the course catalogue by School/Institute and then by Postgraduate Programme/Area of Concentration).
-Their profiles and research interests will be found on the webpage of the relevant Schools/Faculties/Institutes, generally in the main menu, option Ensino (Education) > Pós-graduação ((Post)graduate (programme)).
-One can also browse their full academic profiles at the Lattes platform (Plataforma Lattes).
-The Lattes platform is the major scientific information system and integrated data-base maintained by the National Council for Scientific and Technological Development (CNPq) to manage information on science, technology, and innovation related to individual researchers working in Brazil.
+Students looking for a supervisor may check the full list of accredited supervisors at https://uspdigital.usp.br/janus (option: Orientadores > Listar orientadores por Área de Concentração.
+It is possible to browse the list by School/Institute and then by Postgraduate Programme/Area of Concentration).
+Their profiles and research interests will be found on the webpage of the relevant Schools/Faculties/Institutes.
+Their full academic profiles are available at the Lattes platform (Plataforma Lattes).
+The Lattes platform is the major scientific information system and integrated database in Brazil and is maintained by the National Council for Scientific and Technological Development (CNPq) to manage information on science, technology, and innovation related to individual researchers working in Brazil.

 Programmes, Areas of Concentration and Research Interests

 When applying, students will be required to indicate a Postgraduate Programme, its relevant Area of Concentration and possibly the corresponding Research Interests.
-A full list of Programmes and Areas of Concentration is available at https://uspdigital.usp.br/janus (option: Orientadores > Listar orientadores por Área de Concentração, then one will be able to browse the Programmes and Areas of Concentration by School/Institute, besides being able to check the professors/supervisors who are involved in them.
+Similarly, a full list of Programmes and Areas of Concentration is available at https://uspdigital.usp.br/janus (option: Orientadores > Listar orientadores por Área de Concentração), where it is possible to browse the Programmes and Areas of Concentration by School/Institute as well as to have an overview of the professors/supervisors who are involved in them.
 One or more Areas of Concentration (white rows) may be part of a Programme (blue rows).
 Research interests of potential supervisors are normally listed on the website of each single department and will be related to a specific Programme and its relevant Area of Concentration.